Pints, Pounds, & Pâté

 How to do hair for a long flight

-So, a compromise: I shower right before going to the airport for the flight, dry and straighten my hair, and pin the front up with bobby pins.
+So, a compromise: I shower right before going to the airport for the flight, dry and curl my hair, and pin the front up with bobby pins.
 I wear this "do" until the plane lands and then take the pins out.
-My hair doesn't look greasy, and is still reasonably "done" since I had straightened it not too terribly long before!
+My hair doesn't look greasy since I'm prevented from touching it by the bobby pins, and is still reasonably "done" since I had styled it not too terribly long before!

 Best make-up for long flights